XanthosX/Vintel/README.md

 Visual intel chat analysis, planning and notification application for [EVE Online](http://www.eveonline.com).
 Gathers status through in-game intelligence channels on all known hostiles and presents all the data on a [dotlan](http://evemaps.dotlan.net/map/Cache#npc24) generated regional map.
 The map is annotated in real-time as players report intel in monitored chat channels.

-Vintel is written with Python 3.6, using PyQt5 for the application presentation layer, BeautifulSoup4 for SVG parsing, and Pyglet for audio playback.
+Vintel is written with Python 3.6, using PyQt5 for the application presentation layer, BeautifulSoup4 for SVG parsing, and Pyglet+pyttsx3 for audio playback.

 ### News
 _The current release version of Vintel [can be found here](https://github.com/bperian/vintel/releases).
 Windows distributions are now available for download with this release._